November 1, 2016

 Download a copy of the “Snapshots on Minnesota Youth: 2016 Minnesota Student Survey Whole Child Report” and complete MSS data tables from the Minnesota Department of Education’s Minnesota Student Survey webpage.
 MDE’s Data Center also provides a tool for running additional reports.

-Summaries of parts of the survey are also available from the Minnesota Department of Health's Minnesota Student Survey webpage.
+Summaries of parts of the survey are also available from the Minnesota Department of Health's Minnesota Student Survey webpage (link removed).

 About the Minnesota Student Survey